Arizona Coyotes: New ownership and the Arizona Coyotes (2013–2024)

-On July 29, 2019, Barroway sold controlling interest in the Coyotes to billionaire Alex Meruelo, with Barroway remaining as a minority owner.
+On July 29, 2019, Barroway sold controlling interest in the Coyotes to billionaire Alex Meruelo, with Barroway remaining as a minority owner until his arrest, which left Meruelo the sole owner of the franchise.

-During the 2020 NHL Entry Draft, The Coyotes received widespread backlash and criticism for drafting Mitchell Miller at the 4th round (111th pick overall), after allegations surfaced that he had bullied and discriminated against an African-American classmate having a learning disability, during high school in 2016.
+During the 2020 NHL entry draft, the Coyotes received widespread backlash and criticism for drafting Mitchell Miller in the fourth round (111th pick overall), after allegations surfaced that he had bullied and discriminated against an African-American classmate having a learning disability, during high school in 2016.
 Soon thereafter, they renounced his draft rights.

-For the COVID-19 pandemic-shortened 2020–21 season the Coyotes were placed in the reformed West Division and played a division-only 56 game schedule.
-They finished in fifth place with 54 points, nine points behind the St. Louis Blues for the fourth and final playoff berth in the division.
+For the COVID-19 pandemic-shortened 2020–21 season the Coyotes were placed in the reformed West Division and played a division-only 56-game schedule.
+They finished in fifth place with 54 points, outside of the playoffs.
 After the season, the team and coach Rick Tocchet mutually agreed to part ways.
+Andre Tourigny was hired as head coach of the Coyotes on July 1, 2021.

-For the 2021–22 season, the Coyotes moved into the Central Division upon the arrival of the Seattle Kraken in the Pacific Division.
-On August 19, 2021, the city of Glendale and the Gila River Arena chose to not renew their operating agreement with the Coyotes beyond the 2021–22 season.
+For the 2021–22 season, the Coyotes moved into the Central Division upon the arrival of the Kraken in the Pacific Division.
+In the 2021 NHL entry draft, the Coyotes would select Josh Doan, son of former Coyotes player Shane Doan; Josh would later play with the Coyotes in 2024.
+On August 19, 2021, the city of Glendale and the Gila River Arena chose to not renew their operating agreement with the Coyotes beyond the 2021–22 season, as the team's lease had been renewed each year since 2016.
 The franchise entered negotiations with Tempe to develop a new arena on an old solid waste compost yard, but the terrain had problems regarding environmental remediation.
 On September 3, they submitted a proposal to build a new arena in Tempe.

-On December 8, 2021, the Coyotes were informed they would be locked out of Gila River Arena on December 20, 2021, if they did not pay $1.3 Million owed in taxes, including $250,000 to the City of Glendale.
+On December 8, 2021, the Coyotes were informed that they would be locked out of Gila River Arena on December 20, 2021, if they did not pay $1.3 million owed in taxes, including $250,000 to the City of Glendale.
 The team paid the bills the next day, citing "unfortunate human error" as the cause of the issue.
 In late January 2022, the Coyotes were in talks with Arizona State University (ASU) to use their new 5,000-seat arena as a temporary home arena for the next few years.
 On February 10, 2022, the Coyotes signed a three-year agreement to play their games at Mullett Arena, starting with the 2022–23 season.
+On April 29, 2022, the Coyotes played their final home game at the Gila River Arena against the Nashville Predators, with a 5–4 comeback win.
+On October 28, 2022, the Coyotes would make their debut in the Mullett Arena, which sold out to a crowd of 4,600 people that day, in a 3–2 overtime loss to the current Winnipeg Jets franchise, with Christian Fischer scoring the first two goals of the franchise at the arena for that game.